kaisenlinux/manpages-dev/category/Hardware/fio.md

        job_max_open_zones=int
               Limit on the number of simultaneously opened zones per single thread/process.

+       ignore_zone_limits=bool
+              If  this isn't set, fio will query the max open zones limit from the zoned block device, and exit if the specified max_open_zones value is larger than the limit reported by the device.
+Default: false.

        zone_reset_threshold=float
               A number between zero and one that indicates the ratio of logical blocks with data to the total number of logical blocks in the test above which zones should be reset peri‐ odically.

        zone_reset_frequency=float
               A  number between zero and one that indicates how often a zone reset should be issued if the zone reset threshold has been exceeded.
 A zone reset is submitted after each (1
               / zone_reset_frequency) write requests.
 This and the previous parameter can be used to simulate garbage collection activity.

    I/O type
        direct=bool
               If value is true, use non-buffered I/O. This is usually O_DIRECT.
 Note that OpenBSD and ZFS on Solaris don't support direct I/O. On Windows the synchronous ioengines  don't support direct I/O. Default: false.

        atomic=bool
               If  value is true, attempt to use atomic direct I/O. Atomic writes are guaranteed to be stable once acknowledged by the operating system.
 Only Linux supports O_ATOMIC right now.

        buffered=bool